1. Home

 Multi-factor Authentication (MFA) helps secure logins by requiring an additional authentication “factor” (source of verifiable secrets).
 The original factor is “something you know”, the password.
 The additional factor is “something you have”, a dedicated key fob or more typically now a cell phone running an authenticator app or receiving SMS.

-For more information, have a look at the Microsoft page for MFA: https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks
+For more information, take a look at the Microsoft page for MFA: https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks

 Exoprise Implementation Overview